Frequently asked questions

 How is my payment applied to my loan?

-I recently made a major life change (for example: a name change or a Social Security number change).
+I recently made a major life change (e.g., a name change or a Social Security number change).
 How do I update my account?

 Was my deferment processed?

-You can check the status of your deferment request in the Postpone Payments section of your account.
+You can check the status of your deferment request in your account here.
+If you need to submit a new request, you can do that here.

-I'm still in school.
-Why is my loan(s) in repayment?
+I'm still in school, so why is my loan(s) in repayment?

-There are a few things that affect your loan's status, such as going back to school after your separation or grace period has expired.
+There are a few things that affect your loan's status, such as going back to school after your separation or grace period expired.
+Also, if you selected either an interest-only or fixed repayment option, you'll make payments while in school.
 Understand how going back to school affects your loan.
-Remember, if you selected either an interest-only or fixed repayment option, you'll make payments while in school.

 How do I find out who is servicing my loan?

-- Fixed interest rates stay the same for the life of the loan.
+- Fixed interest rates stay the same for the life of the loan, no matter what.

-- Variable interest rates may go up or down due to an increase or decrease in the loan’s index, which is a publicly available benchmark reflecting general economic conditions the lender uses to calculate the interest rate.
+- Variable interest rates may go up or down due to an increase or decrease in the benchmark index the lender used to calculate the interest rate.

 Both your rate and rate type can be found on your billing statement and loan documents.